Function of lungs

 It would be helpful if you can work with your pulmonologist’s office to provide us with the above records well in advance to your initial consultation.
 There are certain conditions that will not allow us to list patients for lung transplantation at our lung transplantation center.
 These include:

 - Active smokers are not candidates.
-Potential recipients should be at least nicotine-free for six months or more.
+Potential recipients should be nicotine-free for at least six months or more.
 This includes smoking nicotine, chewing nicotine, nicotine patches and e-cigarettes.

 - Lung cancer or any cancer within the past five years (except skin cancers other than melanoma).